Maritime Line: Passenger services

-At the opening of the Cornwall Railway there were five trains to and from Falmouth daily with two trains running on Sundays, with trains carrying first, second and third class accommodation.

-After the connection between the Cornwall Railway and the West Cornwall Railway the line to Falmouth was considered a branch line and local services were run on an out-and-back basis from Truro.
+At the opening of the railway in 1863, there were five trains to and from Falmouth daily with two trains running on Sundays, with trains carrying first, second and third class accommodation.
+After Cornwall Railway trains were enabled to run through to Penzance on the West Cornwall Railway in 1867, the line to Falmouth was considered a branch line and local services were run on an out-and-back basis from Truro.

-Before World War I the winter timetable for the Cornish Riviera Express showed that it included at least one through carriage for Falmouth, this being detached/attached at Truro, and this facility continued until the summer of 1939 until the advent of World War 2 when that train ran through to Penzance only without any portions being attached/detached for any of the Cornish branches.
+Before World War I, the winter timetable for the Cornish Riviera Express showed that it included at least one through carriage for Falmouth, which was detached/attached at Truro; this facility continued until the summer of 1939 until the advent of World War 2 when that train ran through to Penzance only without any portions being attached/detached for any of the Cornish branches.

-During the 1950s through trains were again a feature of traffic on the line, and other than London Paddington, Bradford was one of the less likely destinations for a though train.
+During the 1950s, through trains were again a feature of traffic on the line and, other than London Paddington, Bradford was one of the less likely destinations for a though train.